Roseberry Topping: History

 The hill was private property for many years, formerly being part of a game estate owned by the Cressy family.
 In the early 18th century, Dorothea Cressy married Archibald Primrose, who was later made Earl of Rosebery.
 Roseberry Topping is now managed by the National Trust and is open to the public.
-It is just within the North York Moors National Park whose border runs along the A173 road below it.
+It is just within the North York Moors National Park, the border of which runs along the A173 road below it.

 A spur of the Cleveland Way National Trail runs up to the summit.
-The path has been a sight-seeing excursion route for centuries due to the views of the Cleveland area from the summit; as early as 1700, travellers were recommended to visit the peak to see "the most delightful prospect upon the valleys below to the hills above."
+The path has been a sightseeing excursion route for centuries owing to the views of the Cleveland area from the summit: as early as 1700 travellers were recommended to visit the peak to see "the most delightful prospect upon the valleys below to the hills above."

 The site was notified as a geological Site of Special Scientific Interest in 1954, with a boundary extension in 1986 bringing the designated area to 10.86 hectares.
 The site is listed as being of national importance in the Geological Conservation Review.

-During the Napoleonic Wars, the Wensleydale volunteers responded to a false alarm when the beacon on Penhill in North Yorkshire was lit in response to a supposed lit beacon on Roseberry Topping, 40 miles distant.
-This turned out to be burning heather.
+During the Napoleonic Wars, the Wensleydale volunteers responded to a false alarm when the beacon on Penhill, in Wensleydale, North Yorkshire was lit in response to a supposed lit beacon on Roseberry Topping, 40 miles distant.
+It turned out to be burning heather.

 In popular culture

-In Joseph Reed's 1761 farce, The Register-Office, the character Margery Moorpout, who hails from 'Yatton', sings the praises of 'Roſeberry', which she claims to be a mile and a half high:
+In Joseph Reed's 1761 farce The Register-Office, the character Margery Moorpout, who hails from 'Yatton', sings the praises of 'Roseberry', which she claims to be a mile and a half high:

-Certainly God! ye knaw Roſeberry?
-I thought ony Fule had knawn Roſeberry!—It's t' biggeſt Hill in oll Yorkſhire—It's aboun a Mile an a hofe high, an as coad as Ice at' top on't i't hetteſt Summer's Day—that it's.
+Certainly God! ye knaw Roseberry?
+I thought ony Fule had knawn Roseberry!—It's t' biggest Hill in oll Yorkshire—It's aboun a Mile an a hofe high, an as coad as Ice at' top on't i't hettest Summer's Day—that it's.

-In 1783, Thomas Pierson, a blacksmith, a watchmaker and schoolmaster from the nearby town of Stokesley wrote an eponymous poem about the hill.
-Pierson's work was much-admired locally and it was re-published in 1847.
+In 1783, Thomas Pierson, a blacksmith, watchmaker and schoolmaster from the nearby town of Stokesley, wrote an eponymous poem about the hill.
+Pierson's work was much admired locally and it was republished in 1847.

-Roseberry Topping has also featured in popular music.
-It is mentioned in a song by the folk-rock group America on their Hat Trick album.
-Chris Rea also dedicated the song "Chisel Hill" from the album Shamrock Diaries to Roseberry Topping.
-The guitarist Gordon Giltrap released an instrumental track named "Roseberry Topping" on his 2010 album Shining Morn.

-The hill also appears in the 2018 videogame Forza Horizon 4 although it is referred to as ‘The Great Ridge'.